DannyBen/minichart/README.md

 ### Meter Options

-Meter charts support these options in additon to the basic options:
+Meter charts support these options in addition to the basic options:

 - **mode**: Display mode.
 Can be `:positive`, `:negative`, `:dual` or `:auto` (default).
   The `:auto` mode will switch between `:positive` and `:negative` based on the